Install official versions of Joomla!

 - Change the user name of the default admin user.
 This simple step effectively increases the security of this critical account 50% by modifying one of the two variables attackers must know to gain access.
 The password is the other variable.
 Change it early and often.
 (FAQ)

 - Ensure that all configurable paths to writable or uploadable directories (document repositories, image galleries, caches) are outside of public_html.
 Check third party extensions such as DOCMan and Gallery2 for editable paths to writable directories.

 - In the Back-End Global Configuration, change the log path.
 Some extensions use the built in JLog class.
-This will, by default write logs to http://yousite/logs.
+This will, by default write logs to http://yousite/logs in Joomla 3.5 and lower or http://yousite/administrator/logs in new Joomla 3.6+ installs.
 Change this to a place that a casual browser cannot find (and don't pick /tmp/), or lock it down with http authentication.
 Because we are dealing with Open Source software, attackers can read the code of third-party extensions and may be able to guess log file names.

 - If the log and temp paths are changed and PHP open_basedir configuration directive is set, make sure that the new paths fall within the scope of open_basedir.

 - There is currently no easy way to move the Joomla! /image and /media directories.
 This is because thousands of third party extensions expect to find these important directories at the current location.
 The best plan is to make sure open_basedir is properly set for all the user accounts on your server.
 Check with your host if unsure.

 Adjust file and directory permissions